Click on any of the categories below to find answers to common scholarship questions.

 How many Foundation Scholarship recipients will the Foundation select?

-In May 2018, 174 scholars were selected to receive a scholarship from the Foundation.
-The number of scholars each year varies.
+In May 2020, 192 scholars were selected to receive a scholarship from the Foundation for a total of over $400,000.
+The number of scholars and total dollars awarded varies from year to year.

 When will I be notified if I am awarded a scholarship?

-All applicants who completed and submitted their applications online, will receive notification no later than May 2019 via the email address provided on the application.
-In order to make sure you receive our emails, please add email@example.com to your safe senders list.
+All applicants who completed and submitted their applications online will receive notification no later than August 2023 via the email address provided on the application.
+In order to make sure you receive our emails, please add email@example.com to your safe senders’ list.

 How will I receive my scholarship?